 HBIG should be given to any sexual partner of a newly diagnosed case of acute hepatitis B seen within one week of last contact.
-It should also be considered for contacts of newly diagnosed diagnosed chronic cases.
+It should also be considered for contacts of new chronic cases.

 Pre-exposure immunisation

 The following groups are among the more important in primary care who should be offered pre-exposure immunisation: